eriwang/aen_tabletop_tooling/README.md

 - `clasp login`
 - `clasp create --title aen_tabletop_testing --parentId <id_of_your_sheet>`
 - `clasp push` (or use `--watch` if it works on your system)

+### Testing

+- `yarn jest`
+- You currently cannot test Google Apps Script code (there's likely a way to mock that, but it hasn't been explored)